 Federal Work Study (FWS) is a need-based form of aid that allows you the opportunity to earn money while pursuing your education.
-To be considered for the work study program, you must have complete both a FAFSA and a Work Study Request Form.
+To be considered for the work study program, you must have complete both a FAFSA and a 2018-19 College Work Study Request.

 Applying for Work Study Employment